BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 This is a repository of our open source Cordova | Phonegap | Ionic SDK, and the information presented here serves as a reference manual for the SDK.
 This SDK is a See the table of contents below for a complete list of the content featured in this document.

+## IMPORTANT: Upgrading to V 2.0

+On 2/27, we revamped this module to be a thin wrapper around our native iOS/Android SDKs.
+This fixed a ton of bugs and added additional functionality, but will require you to change the interfaces.
+If you don't have time to do so, just use a reference to version 1.8, which we're storing in [locked branch called 'v1.8.0-locked'](https://github.com/BranchMetrics/Cordova-Ionic-PhoneGap-Deferred-Deep-Linking-SDK/tree/v1.8.0-locked).

 ## Get the Demo App

 There's a full demo app embedded in this repository.
 It should serve as an example integration and help guide you in resolving any bugs you encounter.
 If you think you've got a bug, please first check that it's present in the demo app before writing in.
 You can find [the source here](https://github.com/BranchMetrics/Cordova-Ionic-PhoneGap-Deferred-Deep-Linking-SDK/blob/master/testbed).